Randy Simpson setting up for practice, January 27, 2019. (Photo by Jim Shelley.)

 (Photograph by Jana Burtner)

 Released November 2000, SONGS (1983-2000) was the best BOK 'greatest hits" package until ADVENTURES OF AN INSPIRED AMATEUR dropped in 2006.
-Included the eight page booklet shown in the photos above.
+Included the extremely rare eight page booklet shown in the photos above.

 This is the little book I used to write notes concerning remixing the tracks for the latest (as yet untitled) Book of Kills album.
 "AG' means acoustic guitar.
 "LV" is lead vocal.
 "BV" is backing vocals, etc. Those are not necessarily the titles of the songs, by the way, in quotation marks but rather just a name that helps me remember what song I'm taking notes for.